AZm1n/DscScaffolding/README.md

 More information about defining custom DSC modules and resources is available in `.\Modules\README.md`.

 ### Scripts
 Scripts for dev environment creation, build validation, and deployment are placed here.
 Typically, these are convience scripts wrapping the `Cluster` module.
+These scripts are in active development and are not currently to be trusted.

 ### .gitignore
 Ensures user-specific files are not saved to the git repository.